 By an analogy from factor analysis for continuous variables, we propose to define the contribution ratio of the latent space by the eigenvalues of $\tilde{G} \tilde{G}^T$.
-In other words, in the proposed binary factor analysis, the contribution ratio of the latent space is defined by the weight of each axis of the latent space in reconstructing the variation of the standardized argument of a sigmoid function.
+In other words, in the proposed binary factor analysis, the contribution ratio of the latent space is defined by the weight of each axis of the latent space in reconstructing the variation of the standardized linear combination of inputs.

-In the case of factor analysis for a mixture of continuous and binary variables, the same prescription is applied to avoid the instability of the model parameters in maximum likelihood estimation.
-First, we represent the model parameters using normalized factor loading matrices:
+In the case of factor analysis for a mixture of continuous and binary variables, the same norm constraint prescription as in the case of continuous and binary variables is applied to avoid the instability of model parameters in maximum likelihood estimation.
+First, we express the model parameters using normalized factor loading matrices:

 where the coefficient $c$, representing the strength of the influence of the latent space, takes a common value for continuous and binary variables.
 We define the combined normalized factor loading matrix $M$ as